Program

 - General mode of operation: electron storage rings, dipole and undulator beamlines

-- Different spectral domains: IR, VUV,…examples of different scientific applications (condensed and gas phase examples)
+- Different spectral domains: IR, VUV,…examples of different scientific applications (condensed and gas phase examples) Advanced laboratory spectroscopy in the THz and IR spectral domain for astrophysical and atmospheric applications

 - Measurement of high quality spectroscopic data in the laboratory for the interpretation of observational data.
 Spectroscopic measurements at different temperatures and pressures.